 Integrative Dry Needling is a specific clinical technique that has proven to be a highly effective adjunct to physical therapy for the treatment of a multitude of musculoskeletal and neuromuscular conditions.
 Integrative Dry Needling is NOT acupuncture.
-Integrative Dry Needling is based upon the Western medical science including anatomy, physiology, and the modern scientific study of musculoskeletal and neuromuscular systems.
+Dry needling is based upon the Western medical science including anatomy, physiology, and the modern scientific study of musculoskeletal and neuromuscular systems.

 A very fine filament needle is inserted through the skin and into the deeper tissues that are considered trigger points to your pain.
-Dry Needling works by creating physiological micro-lesions within pathological tissue thus breaking up shortened tissues, inhibiting a reflex arc from the nervous system to the tissue, normalizing the inflammatory response, and centrally relieving pain.
+It works by creating physiological micro-lesions within pathological tissue thus breaking up shortened tissues, inhibiting a reflex arc from the nervous system to the tissue, normalizing the inflammatory response, and centrally relieving pain.

-The mechanical and neuromuscular effect of Dry Needling provides an environment that enhances the body’s ability to heal which ultimately reduces pain.
+The mechanical and neuromuscular effect provides an environment that enhances the body’s ability to heal which ultimately reduces pain.
 The physical therapists, at Carolina Physical Therapy and Sports Medicine, providing this treatment have completed extensive training in these techniques and are qualified to safely practice the art of Dry Needling.

 Dry Needling is helpful for (but not limited to) the following:

-- neck or back pain,
+- neck or back pain

-- shoulder pain,
+- shoulder pain

-- arm pain (tennis elbow, carpal tunnel, golfer’s elbow),
+- arm pain (tennis elbow, carpal tunnel, golfer’s elbow)

-- headaches (migraine or tension origin),
+- headaches (migraine or tension origin)

-- jaw/TMJ pain,
+- jaw/TMJ pain

-- buttock pain,
+- buttock pain

 - leg pain (sciatica, hamstring strains, calf tightness/strain)

 Carolina Physical Therapy and Sports Medicine is dedicated to bringing our patients the latest and most comprehensive treatment programs.
 Discuss your condition with one of our physical therapists.
-You may be a good candidate to receive Dry Needling.
+You may be a good candidate to receive this service.
 This technique is a part of a comprehensive approach to treatment including stretching, strengthening, posture correction, and many return to their prior level of activity.
 All of our treatment programs are designed to help our patients reach their maximum potential with less pain and improved function.